ValtierraXavier/Snake-Game/README.md

 - (priority) The app currently only works on a computer (laptop, desktop) as it only accepts keyboard input.
    - Learn how to use touch input to control snake.
    - Give the app some responsive design for mobile sceen sizes.

+- Add a help tab
+   - Its not ideal to have to come here for basic controls information.
+   - Build a Hamburger menu off to the side that contains the highscores and help information.
+(Will be useful for mobile sized screens)

 Thanks for Reading!
 [Try it out!](https://snake-game-production-a232.up.railway.app)